Bottom Line Web Design: Tips from an SEO Consultant Vancouver

 We briefly touched on page content under usability.
 If SEO was pie, then the written content is the delicious fruity filling.
 As the most important part of a page, it’s important to write naturally and incorporate keywords into strategic areas of the website—the page title, URL, headers, etc. Use a natural, flowing language and engage your readers.
 Keywords are important, but stuffing them in willy-nilly can be off-putting.

 The process of search engine optimization is not a one-time deal; it requires maintenance, tuning, and continuous testing and monitoring.
-As a team that provides SEO web design in Vancouver, we provide a leg-up to page one.
+As a team of web designers and SEO consultants in Vancouver, we provide a leg-up to page one.
 Working with a team that understands SEO web design means getting it right the first time, so you can move forward and start working on off-page SEO requirements—blogging, social media, and backlinking.